dcclogin/SereneAzure/README.md

 ## untyped-lambda-typed/racket.rkt

-- It's an interpreter of Call-By-Name λ-Calculus written with #lang typed/racket.
+- It's an interpreter of Call-By-Name λ-Calculus written with `#lang typed/racket`.

 ## Others